 Do not put engine coolant in the windshield washer fluid container.
 If sprayed on the windshield, engine coolant could make it difficult to see through the windshield.

-The cooling system in your vehicle is filled with either green-colored Motorcraft Premium Engine Coolant meeting Ford specification ESE-M97B44-A or yellow-colored Motorcraft Premium Gold Engine Coolant meeting Ford Specification WSS-M97B51-A1.
-To determine your vehicle's coolant type (color), check your coolant reservoir.
+The cooling system in your vehicle is filled with green-colored Motorcraft Premium Engine Coolant meeting Ford Specification ESE-M97B44-A. To determine your vehicle's coolant type (color), check your coolant reservoir.